-Expanding on our work from Study 2, we also wanted to see if the moral conviction manipulation successfully impacted perceived levels of moral conviction regarding [topic].
-Each of our three ANOVA models was composed of our dependent variable (quantified as the final level of moral conviction for our [topic], after both manipulations), with moral conviction manipulation condition, social consensus manipulation condition, initial (pre-manipulation) moral conviction for the [topic], initial [topic] familiarity, openness to belief change on [topic], and both utilitarian an deontological orientation as our ‘simple effect’ predictors.
-We also planned on examining the interaction of the moral conviction and social consensus manipulations.

 Our initial analysis showed that our moral conviction manipulation was effective at changing perceived moral conviction for: 1) Universal Health Care, (ßconviction condition = -2.589, p = 0.038).
 However, our moral conviction manipulation was ineffective for the topics of: 1) Capital Punishment, (ßconviction condition = -1.215, p = NS); and 2) AI in the Workplace, (ßconviction condition = -2.084, p = NS).
 Unexpectedly, it seemed like our social consensus condition was associated with a change in perceived moral conviction for the topic of ‘AI in the Workplace’ (ßconviction condition = -3.426, p = 0.0185)

+Our initial manipulation check was a time x moral conviction manipulation effect on perceived moral conviction.
+If the intervention worked as intended, this would be significant.
+However, we found that

+However, there was a significant main effect of openness to belief change on support for: 1) Universal Health Care, (ß= 0.0629, p = 0.05); 2) Capital Punishment, (ß= 0.121, p < .001); and 3) AI in the Workplace, (ß= 0.1745, p < .001).
+Additionally, utilitarian orientation was a significant predictor for support for the topic of ‘AI in the Workplace’ (ß= 4.23, p = 0.029).

 Additionally, greater utilitarian orientation was associated with increased levels of final moral conviction for 1) Universal Health Care, (ßutilitarian = 3.659, p < .001); 2) Capital Punishment, (ßutilitarian = 2.896, p = .0045); and 3) AI in the Workplace, (ßutilitarian = 2.499, p = .0217).
 Conversely, greater deontological orientation was associated with decreased levels of final moral conviction for 1) Universal Health Care, (ßdeontological = -1.734, p = 0.033); and 2) Capital Punishment (ßdeontological = -2.259, p < .0094), but not AI in the Workplace, (ßdeontological = -1.569, p = .0964).

-Furthermore, initial moral conviction was a significant predictor of the final level of moral conviction, for 1) Universal Health Care, (ßinitial conviction = 0.683, p < .001); 2) Capital Punishment, (ßinitial conviction = 0.715 , p < .001); and 3) AI in the Workplace, (ßinitial conviction = 0.668, p < .001).
-Finally, the interaction between our moral conviction and social consensus manipulations was not significantly associated with our final levels of moral conviction for 1) Universal Health Care, (ßconsensus x conviction 0.4467 =, p = NS); 2) Capital Punishment, (ßconsensus x conviction = 0.957, p = NS); or 3) AI in the Workplace, (ßconsensus x conviction = 3.247, p = NS).

 Exploratory Analyses

 In addition to our planned analyses, we conducted additional exploratory analyses on baseline differences in moral conviction, openness to belief change, and familiarity regarding our three [topics].
-For these analyses, we used a simple one-way ANOVA predicting moral conviction, openness to belief change, or topic familiarity, with topic (e.g., UHC, Climate Change, etc.) as our main predictor.
-One additional exploratory analysis we did was to determine if the effects of our paired manipulations were affected by the initial level of support for [topic].
+One additional exploratory analysis was to determine if the effects of the social consensus and moral conviction manipulations were related to initial level of support for a topic.
 We performed this exploratory analysis by first creating a categorical variable based on initial level of support, wherein participants that rated initial support from -50 to -5 were classified as ‘negative’, -5 to 5 were classified as ‘neutral’, and 5 to 50 were classified as ‘positive’.
 Then, our analysis was the same analysis as that done for H1, but with the addition of ‘initial level of support by category’ as an interaction with our original two-way interaction between social consensus and moral conviction condition (e.g., we are also looking at a potential three-way interaction).
-The table below indicates how many individuals were in each category, for each [topic].
+The table below indicates how many individuals were in each category, for each topic.